UK watchdog says may ban some insurance pricing practices

-LONDON, Oct 4 (Reuters) - Britain's markets watchdog said on Friday that competition in the 18 billion pound car and home insurance market was not working well and that it may have to ban or restrict some pricing practices.
+London, Oct 4 (Reuters) - Britain's market's watchdog said on Friday that competition in the car and home insurance market was not working well and that it may have to ban or restrict some pricing practices.

-The Financial Conduct Authority (FCA) was publishing interim conclusions from its study launched a year ago into how car and home insurers treat their customers.
+The Financial Conduct Authority (FCA) was publishing interim conclusions from its study launched a year ago into how car and home insurers treat their customers in the 78 billion pound ($96.27 billion) sector that serves over 80% of adults in Britain.

-Over 45 million home and motor insurance policies were written in 2018, with the retail general insurance sector generating 24 billion pounds in revenue in 2017, the FCA said.

-Home and motor insurance generated 18 billion pounds in gross premiums last year.

-"Industry has acknowledged the need to tackle concerns about pricing practices and has been taking some steps to do this," the FCA said.

-"However, we think that FCA intervention is also likely to be required."

-The FCA said that firms use complex pricing practices that allow them to raise prices for consumers that renew with them year on year, known as "price walking".
+"Firms use complex pricing practices that allow them to raise prices for consumers that renew with them year on year," the FCA said in a statement.

-Six million policy holders paid high prices in 2018, and if they had paid the average price for a policy, they would collectively have saved 1.2 billion pounds, the watchdog said.

 "The options we are considering include limiting pricing practices that allow firms to charge higher prices to consumers who do not switch, for example, restricting or banning margin optimisation based on consumers’ likelihood of renewing."